andreabizzoni/ai-infra/README.md

 # DRW - AI infrastructure proposal

-This repository contains a comprehensive proposal for building a state-of-the-art AI infrastructure for DRW.
+This repository contains a comprehensive proposal for building state-of-the-art AI infrastructure for DRW.
 The plan addresses four key areas:

 ## Documents